 - → A creative thinker/interpreter

-- → A contemporary artist
+- A contemporary artist

 - Independent, flexible and self-directed

 Passionate about art?
 Our Bachelor of Visual Arts prepares you for the demands of a career in contemporary art, whether as an artist or in the many other roles within the art sector.
-AUT visual arts alumni are now carving successful careers around the world, as notable artists, curators, arts administrators, academics, teachers and technicians.

-Study visual arts and enjoy a student-centred and studio-based programme where you can follow your interests in art - including painting, printmaking, drawing, photography, sculpture, installation, moving image, sound, performance, social practice, multimedia approaches, and new and emerging technologies.
-Enjoy the exceptional experience of working and learning within our close-knit visual arts studio culture.
+Study visual arts and enjoy a student-centred and studio-based programme where you can follow your interests in art - including drawing, printmaking, digital art, sculpture, moving image, analogue and digital photography, installation, sound, painting, performance, art and technology, social and community-based art practices.
+Equip yourself with an impressive set of practical and technical skills to produce your own artwork.